euphorie/Euphorie/docs/api.rst

 | PUT  | /users/<userid>/sessions/<session id>/<path>/evaluation     | Update risk status  |
 +------+-------------------------------------------------------------+---------------------+

-The possbile value==s depend on the evaluation method used for the risk.
+The possbile values depend on the evaluation method used for the risk.
 For risks that use a direct evaluation the priority field can be set directly.
 For risks using a calculated evaluation method the frequency, effect and probability information must be provided.